Meningioma tumors

 Who is affected?

 Meningiomas account for 37% of all primary brain tumors and 12% of all spinal cord tumors.
-They are most often found in adults between the ages of 40 and 60 years and rarely occur in children.
-Most meningiomas are benign (not cancer), as less than 10% are malignant.
-While malignant meningiomas occur in both women and men, benign meningiomas are three time more common in women.
+They are often found in adults and the risk increases with age over 65 years.
+Most are benign (not cancer) and are three times more common in women.

 How is a diagnosis made?